 The Society's members regularly sponsor various events in the community.
 Some are fundraisers for the Society while others are meant to foster community spirit.
-Click here to find an archival list of some of them, along with other past news items, with the most recent at the top.

-On August third seven members of the Association, and our Summer Student, Cassidy Chisholm, spent half a day at the Patterson Settlement Historical Village in Hoyt, where we learned a great deal about preserving and presenting historical properties.
+On August 3, 2018 seven members of the Association, and our Summer Student, Cassidy Chisholm, spent half a day at the Patterson Settlement Historical Village in Hoyt, where we learned a great deal about preserving and presenting historical properties.
 We'll be posting a full report, with many pictures (Cassidy gave her camera a workout).

 The Keswick Ridge Historical Society is restoring the old McKeen Corner Store.
 Our goal is one day to open it as a museum, capturing the importance of the store to the community.
 We are focusing on the period between 1930 and 1950.
 We are looking for artifacts – such as old goods containers, barrels, household items, farm and lumbering tools.
 The store also served as a post office.
 Anything to do with this would be appreciated.